• Services ⇣

 Not sourcing from the continent of your target market will raise eyebrows without a doubt.
 And the person with that raised eyebrow starts wondering if your CSR policies are just a bunch of corporate PR bluewashing.
 And having doubts attached to your organic and eco-friendly customized hoodies won’t help you sell them quicker.

-This is not to say that sustainable clothing manufacturers from Europe are the only ones that treat their workforce fairly.
+This is not to say that sustainable clothing suppliers from Europe are the only ones that treat their workforce fairly.
 There are certificates that can prove that an apparel factory operates ethically, wherever it‘s from.

 One caveat, some certifications allow for a brand to set the exact date and time of an audit, which defeats the purpose of auditing altogether.
 We believe that surprise audits are the only ones that bear ethical fruit.